-Students who have registered but have not paid tuition and fees by the due date will be dropped for courses in which they are unofficially registered.
+Students who have registered but have not paid or secured Federal Student Aid funding by the due date will be dropped for courses in which they are unofficially registered.
 Drops for non-payment will be made after the 100% refund date for each course respectively.
 If dropped, to be re-enrolled the student must pay or make approved payment arrangements for the required tuition and fees, including a late registration fee, up front and then re-register through the Registrar's Office.
-Consult the Registration Calendar and Tuition Refund Schedule for deadline and refunds based on the date courses are dropped.
+Consult the Registration Calendar and Tuition Refund Schedule for deadlines and refunds based on the date courses are dropped.